cmcmone/cmcmone.github.com/about.markdown

 ### Contact

-I am looking for a job, please contact me.
+If you have any questions or job opportunities, please contact me.
 Thank you!

 email: [cmcmone@gmail.com](cmcmone@gmail.com)
 github: [my github](https://github.com/cmcmone)